 - Reverb: 2-4

 Depending on how many levels of boost your amp offers, activate one and adjust this sound to taste.
-Some of these settings can get some old-school tones that are great for different rock variations.
+Some of these settings can get some old-school tones.
+They are great for different rock variations.

 Experiment with any bright switches and different effects if you have them.
 It’s not a bad idea to get used to distortion with mid-gain tones before going any heavier.